atayuksel97/WFSample/docs/docfx_project/articles/debug.md

 ![GamePlay Debugger](../images/gameplay-debugger.png)

-If you need deeper debugging, then you can use the debugger or visual loggere to dig deeper.
+If you need deeper debugging, then you can use the debugger or visual logger to dig deeper.